LinkedMink/descrow-market/docs/DEscrowMarketWhitePaper.md

 Each token must have a one-to-one correspondence between the IDs.
 Since there's a cost associated with each transaction, there's a strong disincentive to game the system (review farms, etc.).

-##### Criticism

-Their's no mechanism to enforce ownership of an NFT by itself.
-Anybody can mint an NFT and say it means the holder owns an asset with on-chain consensus only verifying a transaction occurred.
-A record is meaningless without a product in hand where each NFT minter governs the rules for what the NFT means.
-Normally, a minter is a centralized entity with incentives that don't align with the NFT holder (sell for maximum price while maintaining maximum rights on the product), but there's no requirement for this.
-State laws have not caught up and with the internet spanning jurisdictions, enforcement seems dubious.

 #### TOR Markets

 TOR offers anonymity through a traditional web application interface albeit usually without client-side JavaScript support and other features we've come to expect.
 Markets hosted on TOR addresses often operate similarly to centralized markets.
 Administrators setup the market, maintain the infrastructure/app code, provide support, and resolve disputes.
 There's a review and feedback process in app for sellers/buyers and off app for markets themselves.
 The system incentives each party to behave appropriately and for everyone to profit as a result.